malllabiisc/AD3/README.md

     	-c ./models/catena-causal-event-event.model > <destination_path>
    ```

-   The above command outputs the list of links in the temporal graph which are given as input to NeuralDater.
+   The above command outputs the list of links in the temporal graph which are given as input to AD3.
 The output file can be read using the following command:

    ```shell
    python preprocess/read_catena_out.py <catena_out_path> <destination_path>